 Currently, depression is on the top list of mental disorders, ruining peoples’ lives in the United States.
 The Covid-19 pandemic has worsened the cases of depression as lockdowns, curfews, and layoffs play a big role in damaging mental health.

-Some of the symptom you can present with include:
+Some of the symptoms you can present include:

 - Low concentration

 - Lack of appetite

 - Loss of interest in the surroundings and most activities